HarperDB/documentation/docs/reference/transaction-logging.md

 ### delete_transaction_logs_before

-To free up space, the `delete_transaction_logs_before` operation will delete transaction log data according to the given parameters.
+The `delete_transaction_logs_before` operation will delete transaction log data according to the given parameters.
 The example below will delete records older than the timestamp provided.

 ```json
 {